So, back to Ferrara. A day spent

 there, which had begun my current passion, more than deserved a longer

 second visit, at a time when its church would be open for exploration.
-So, not so
+So,

 much a trip decided upon as one which fate had dictated.